Bri Matusovsky

 UC San Francisco - UC Berkeley Joint PhD Program in Medical Anthropology

-I am a PhD Candidate at the UCSF-UC Berkeley Joint PhD Program in Medical Anthropology, and a student affiliate with the Center for Latin American and Caribbean Studies and the Institute for Study of Societal Issues at UC Berkeley.
-I have served as a student member of the REPAIR Project at UCSF.
+I am a PhD Candidate at the UC San Francisco - UC Berkeley Joint PhD Program in Medical Anthropology, and a student affiliate of the Center for Latin American and Caribbean Studies and the Institute for the Study of Societal Issues at UC Berkeley.
+I have served as a student lead of the REPAIR Project at UCSF.
 Currently, I hold the UCSF UC Dissertation-Year Fellowship for 2025-2026.
 I am a medical and environmental anthropologist who investigates the multi-species impacts of the afterlives of slavery in the Caribbean.
+Outside of my research and academic teaching, I am a 200-hour certified yoga teacher at Corepower Yoga.

 Special Interests